-Practices such as yoga, meditation and tai chi have been shown to reduce stress, as well as improve blood pressure and quality of life.
+Practices such as yoga, meditation and massage have been shown to reduce stress as well as provide relaxation and improve quality of life.
 While they need more study, these practices may be helpful if you're living with HIV/AIDS.

 Coping and support

-- Help with housing and child care
+- Help with housing and child care.

-- Assist with employment and legal issues
+- Assist with employment and legal issues.

-- Provide support during financial emergencies
+- Provide support during financial crises.

 Preparing for your appointment

-If you think you might have HIV infection, you're likely to start by seeing your family doctor.
-You may be referred to an infectious disease specialist — who additionally specializes in treating HIV/AIDS.
+If you think you might have an HIV infection, you're likely to start by seeing your family healthcare professional.
+You may be sent to an infectious disease specialist who focuses on treating HIV/AIDS.

 What you can do

-Before your appointment, consider answering these questions and take them to your doctor's visit:
+Before your appointment, think about the answers to these questions and take them to your appointment: